Everything you need to know about the best things to do in Chiang Rai, Thailand.

 Chiang Rai certainly has a thing for colour themes, and here’s another – Baan Dam translates to Black House.

 Often mistaken as a temple, Baan Dam is a series of modern buildings created by artist Thawan Duchanee.

-The interpretive taxidermy and occasional phallic statue may not be your cup of tea, but it’s definitely popular with tourists and makes for some interesting photos!
+The interpretive taxidermy and occasional phallic statue may not be your cup of tea, but it’s definitely popular with tourists in Chiang Rai and makes for some interesting photos!